victornava/markdown-ruby/notebook.md

 Done, that was easy.

-Next is Images.
+Next is images.
 Let's be done with inline elements.

+Done with images.
+Sleepy sleepy time 😴